-Wan Hongwei, age 48, was appointed as an executive Director and the deputy chairman of the Board on 12 August 2021.
+WAN Hongwei, age 49, was appointed as an executive Director and the deputy chairman of the Board on 12 August 2021.
 He has also served as a director and vice chairman of the board of directors of Shuanghui Development since 22 August 2018.
 He also holds directorships in various subsidiaries of the Group.
-He served as an assistant to the chief executive officer of the Company from 1 January 2014 to 11 August 2021 in change of public relation of the Company.
+He served as an assistant to the chief executive officer of the Company from 1 January 2014 to 11 August 2021 in charge of public relation of the Company.
 Mr. Wan Hongwei was secretary to the chairman of Shuanghui Group from 2004 to 2013.